-So you begin by putting the four posts in the ground.
-You will then connect the four posts with rungs.
+So you begin by putting the 4 posts in the ground.
+You will then connect the 4 posts with rungs.
 The tomato plant will grow big and strong on the inside of it.

-The only somewhat tricky part to building this is keeping everything square.
+The only somewhat tricky part of building this is keeping everything square.
 With the proper tools, you should have no problem.

 14. The Folding Trellis

-So instead of building this one from thicker wood, it is actually built from slats.
-You will need some hinges and staple gun too.
+Instead of building this one from thicker wood, it is built from slats.
+You will need some hinges and a staple gun too.

 You will begin by building the outside square of one side of the trellis.
 After you do that, you will need to run the wooden slats vertical and then horizontal to create a checkered pattern.